seifmotaglly/Library-Management-System/README.md

 * Maven for providing a convenient build and dependency management tool
 * Email Serivce for providing a convenient way to send emails to users to activate accounts
 * Swagger for providing API documentation
-* Bootstrap for providing a responsive and mobile-friendly user interface